/

 BT Broadband RELIABILITY

-BT is one of the closest like-for-like alternatives if you want reliability, big-brand backing and a more premium feel.
+BT is one of the closest like-for-like alternatives if you want Openreach-based reliability, big-brand backing and a premium feel without moving into the Sky TV ecosystem.

 Best for: Home workers